-Maximize the blocksizes of data sources that are read or written by the server to reduce the number of I/Os required to access the file.
+■ Maximize the blocksizes of data sources that are read or written by the server to reduce the number of I/Os required to access the file.
 This will reduce the number of switches to nonzIIP mode that the server agents have to make, thus permitting a greater percentage of zIIP contribution to the request.

-- Move or rewrite functions developed at your site since the server must switch to non-zIIP mode for each call to such routines.
-You may be able to use one of the following possible solutions: - ❑ Move the routines from DEFINEs to COMPUTEs to reduce the number of times they are referenced.
-This tactic must be applied carefully, and only when report results would not change. - Q Rewrite the routines using DEFINE FUNCTION, which executes on the zIIP processor. - ❑ Confine the routine to a pre-step run with ZIIP=OFF which collects its calculated results, then use those calculations in the next step with ZIIP=ON.

-Activating a zIIP Environment or Projecting zIIP Usage

-The last step in zIIP enablement is to activate the use of the zIIP processor in the server. zIIP enablement is activated by the SET ZIIP command.

-The SET ZIIP command has three options:

-- OFF.
-This setting prevents the server from offloading its processing to a zIIP. - □ ON.
-This setting causes the server to offload processing to a zIIP engine if you have a zIIP processor and the environment is properly APF-authorized. - □ ON/SIMMAXZIIP.
-This setting enables you to project zIIP processing in two different environments: - ❑ You do not have a zIIP processor.
-Using this setting along with the PROJECTCPU parameter, you can project how much server workload would have been offloaded to a zIIP. - ❑ You do have a zIIP processor.
+n Move or rewrite functions developed at your site since the server must switch to non-zIIP node for each call to such routines.
+You may be able to use one of the following possible olutions: Move the routines from DEFINEs to COMPUTEs to reduce the number of times they are referenced.
+This tactic must be applied carefully, and only when report results would not change.
+Rewrite the routines using DEFINE FUNCTION, which executes on the zIIP processor.
+Confine the routine to a pre-step run with ZIIP=OFF which collects its calculated results, then use those calculations in the next step with ZIIP=ON.
+Acti vating a zIIP Environment or Projecting zIIP Usage last step in zIIP enablement is to activate the use of the zIIP processor in the server. zIIP element is activated by the SET ZIIP command.
+The SET ZIIP command has three options: PFF.
+This setting prevents the server from offloading its processing to a zIIP.
+N. This setting causes the server to offload processing to a zIIP engine if you have a zIIP rocessor and the environment is properly APF-authorized.
+N/SIMMAXZIIP.
+This setting enables you to project zIIP processing in two different nvironments: You do not have a zIIP processor.
+Using this setting along with the PROJECTCPU parameter, you can project how much server workload would have been offloaded to a zIIP.
+You do have a zIIP processor.
 Using this setting you can project how much advantage you would achieve by offloading 100% of eligible server processing to the zIIP.

-Syntax: How to Activate the zllP Enablement Feature

-You can issue the SET ZIIP command in a server profile or in a particular FOCEXEC.
+How to Activate the zIIP Enablement Feature You can issue the SET ZIIP command in a server profile or in a particular FOCEXEC.
+SET ZIIP={ON[/SIMMAXZIIP] OFF} wher re: ON ( Configures the server to offload processing to the zIIP engine.

-'''

-SET ZIIP={ON[/SIMMAXZIIP] | OFF}

-'''